Clerical collar: Catholicism

-In the Catholic Church, the clerical collar is worn by most ranks of clergy, thus the Pope, bishops, priests, and often by seminarians as well as with their cassock during liturgical celebrations.
-It is not common for permanent deacons however.
+In the Catholic Church, the clerical collar is worn by all ranks of clergy, including the Pope, bishops, priests, and often deacons and seminarians.
+They also wear their cassock during liturgical celebrations.

 Eastern Orthodox

 Among the Eastern Catholic Churches and Eastern Orthodox Church a band collarette with no "notch" in front may be worn by seminarians, although the norm is still a standard clerical collar.
 However, as the cassock is more commonly, if not mandatorily, worn to classes, often a plain white shirt will suffice, or a band collar with no collarette.
 Slavic cassocks button to the side, and thus a collar is often pointless, whereas a Greek cassock buttons to the front and has a higher collar, so the collar prevents chafing—as was its original function under a cassock.
 Eastern deacons and sometimes subdeacons, but rarely readers or other minor clerics, also wear a clerical collar, with subdeacons and readers often having a style with no notch, or a tab shirt with no tab.
 Most Orthodox clerics do not wear a clerical collar; those who do are usually to be found in Western Europe or North America.